New mural unveiled at Tehran’s Enghalab-e-Eslami Square

-TEHRAN, May 14 (MNA) – The latest mural at Tehran's Enghelab-e-Eslami Square was unveiled on Wednesday ahead of the first anniversary of former Iranian President Ebrahim Raeisi and his companions ' martyrdom in the tragic helicopter crash.
+TEHRAN, May 14 (MNA) – The latest mural at Tehran's Enghelab-e-Eslami Square was unveiled on Wednesday ahead of the first anniversary of former Iranian President Ebrahim Raeisi.

-Iranian President Ebrahim Raeisi and the country's Foreign Minister Hossein Amir-Abdollahian were martyred in a tragic helicopter crash that occurred on May 20, 2024. the copter crashed in a dense forest area in East Azarbaijan province.
+Iranian President Ebrahim Raeisi and the country's Foreign Minister Hossein Amir-Abdollahian were martyred in the helicopter crash that occurred on May 20, 2024.
+A helicopter carrying President Ebrahim Raeisi and Foreign Minister Hossein Amir-Abdollahian crashed in a dense forest area of Varzaqan in East Azarbaijan province.

 Your Comment